How does this medication work? What will it do for me?

 Stopping the medication: When stopping this medication after having used it for a long time, reduce the dose slowly as prescribed by your doctor.
 Stopping the medication too quickly could lead to symptoms including fever, muscle, and joint pain, and a general feeling of being unwell.

 Tuberculosis: Corticosteroids, such as hydrocortisone, can cause tuberculosis infection to flare up.
 If you have had tuberculosis, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Vaccines: Live vaccines (e.g., BCG, yellow fever, measles, mumps, rubella) should not be given to people taking doses of this medication that are enough to suppress the immune system.
 Killed or inactivated vaccines may not be as effective for people who are taking this medication.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking hydrocortisone, it may affect your baby.
+If you are breast-feeding and are taking hydrocortisone, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: Long-term treatment with hydrocortisone may suppress growth and development in children.
 Your child's growth should be monitored while they are taking this medication.